Authored by the expert who managed and guided the team behind the Austria Property Pack

 How will new infrastructure projects affect property prices in Austria over 5 years?

-The top three major infrastructure projects expected to impact Austrian property prices over the next 5 years are the Vienna U2xU5 metro expansion adding 12 new stations, the Semmering Base Tunnel improving Vienna-to-south rail links, and continued tramway and cycling infrastructure upgrades in Graz and Linz.
+The three major infrastructure projects most likely to affect Austria property prices over the next 5 years are Vienna’s U2xU5 metro expansion, the Koralm Railway and the Semmering Base Tunnel corridor.

 How will population growth and other factors impact property values in Austria in 5 years?